project-ida/notes/Deep strong coupling.md

 ## Strong coupling

 As in the classical case, when the coupling is strong in the sense that $\hbar\gamma_{\rm diss} \ll \sqrt{n}U \ll \Delta E , \hbar \omega$, there is time for slow exchange between the different quantum states (remember each state is like it's own pendulum).
-Unlike the classical case, where it's energy that's exchanged, in the quantum case it's state occupation probability $|\psi|^2$ that's exchanged.
+Unlike the classical case, where it is energy that is exchanged, in the quantum case it is state occupation probability $|\psi|^2$ that is exchanged.

 In order for exchange to occur effectively, the quantum states need to have the same energy.
 This is equivalent to the conceptual pendulums having the same length.
 Two such states are often described as "resonant" with one another.
 Whether or not the system has any resonances depends on the relationship between $\hbar \omega$ and $\Delta E$.